cloudnativelabs/kube-router/docs/user-guide.md

 LoadBalancers like for example MetalLb.
 This has been successfully tested together with [MetalLB](https://github.com/google/metallb) in ARP mode.

-## Controlling Service Locality / Traffic Policies
+## Controlling Service Locality or Traffic Policies

 Service availability both externally and locally (within the cluster) can be controlled via the Kubernetes standard [Traffic Policies](https://kubernetes.io/docs/reference/networking/virtual-ips/#traffic-policies) and via the custom